p-pawel/advent-of-code/2024/17/README.md

 When we have a large dataset to be analyzed (far too large to brute-force it), and the input can take a form of quite straightforward feature vector, then the meta-heuristic methods look to be a perfect candidate to use here.
 Moreover, from the mathematical nature of the Strange Device we can expect it have some local minima.

-Particularly, I picked the Genetic Algorithm, about which I did quite a cool presentation while being yet at university (and beside holding sentiments, I hold some knowledge).
+Particularly, I picked the **Genetic Algorithm**, about which I did quite a cool presentation while being yet at university (and beside holding sentiments, I hold some knowledge).
 As I recall, then it could present a few variants of the geographical optimization in the real time
 (on poor mobile Celeron), so it must have been quite performant algorithm.